-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Erythema Multiforme (recovered).
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Erythema Multiforme (recovered).

 Questions that will be directly addressed will include: